thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Code Repositories/Code_Status_2022_Semester_1.md

         format the dataframe correctly.
 This feature is a nice-to-have, but Mac and Linux support are MUST HAVES)
       - Variable arrays, array size must be known at compile time in C++.
-This only seems to be an issue for a couple of the insert functions in the dataframe code, so I'd recommend commenting them out for now and trying to get it working without them.
+This only seems to be an issue for a couple of the insert functions in the dataframe code, so it is recommended to comment them out for now and try get it working without them.
-      - Needs more comments and general simplification -- it's too hard to understand what the code is doing.
+      - Needs more comments and general simplification -- too hard to understand what the code is doing.
       - Code does not compile or run on Mac or Linux.
   - Research Pandas Dataframes and review our current setup